Clarence Peacock: World War II

 After the German attack on Norway in April 1940, Peacock, now a sergeant, was sent to Norway with his unit.
 He distinguished himself in a fighting retreat against the invading forces at Otta in Gudbrandsdalen on 28 April 1940, in circumstances which emphasised his courage, bravery and service readiness.
 For this action, Peacock was awarded the War Cross with Sword by the Norwegian Minister in London on 20 March 1942.

 After Norway, Peacock's war service took place around the world.
 In the war's last days Peacock again distinguished himself again in battle at Büchen in Schleswig-Holstein on 1 May 1945, about 45 km east of Hamburg.
 During this action against effective German resistance, Company Sergeant Major Peacock's company took heavy casualties, including all the officers except an inexperienced 2nd lieutenant and Peacock was left in effective charge.
-He personally led the attack on Buchen, including an attack on an enemy machine-gun post, and arranged the evacuation of casualties despite heavy and accurate enemy fire.
+He personally led the attack on Büchen, including an attack on an enemy machine-gun post, and arranged the evacuation of casualties despite heavy and accurate enemy fire.
 Peacock's assessment and leadership helped to ensure the attack's success and he was rewarded for his part with the Distinguished Conduct Medal.